Academic Progress and Graduation

 College of Arts & Sciences Policy

-A Declaration of Intent to Graduate form must be submitted to CAS Academic Advising one calendar year in advance of the intended date of graduation.
-These forms are available in CAS Academic Advising located at 100 Bay State Road, on the 4th floor.
+A Declaration of Intent to Graduate must be submitted to CAS Academic Advising one calendar year in advance of the intended date of graduation.
 The University is not responsible for the graduation of any student who fails to submit this form.
 Students are responsible for the accuracy of their Declaration of Intent to Graduate and for ensuring that their transcripts accurately reflect their academic records at the time they submit a Declaration of Intent to Graduate.

-Students may verify that they are listed among tentative candidates for graduation at the ensuing graduation date in CAS Academic Advising in December, April, and July.
+Students may verify that they are listed among tentative candidates for graduation at the ensuing graduation date by checking with CAS Academic Advising in December, April, and July.